From a small iron foundry to a globally leading technology group

 In 2001, ANDRITZ went public on the Vienna Stock Exchange.
 Two million new shares were placed successfully with national and international investors.

 2003 saw the Secondary Placing of ANDRITZ shares on the Vienna stock exchange.
-The financial investors sold their entire shareholdings in ANDRITZ, which resulted in a rise in free float to over 70%.
+The financial investors sold their entire shareholdings in ANDRITZ, which resulted in a rise in free float to around 70%.

-The ANDRITZ GROUP is a globally leading supplier of plants, equipment, and services for hydropower stations, the pulp and paper industry, the metalworking and steel industries, and solid/liquid separation in the municipal and industrial sectors The Group is headquartered in Graz, Austria, and has a staff of approximately 23,700 employees worldwide.
-ANDRITZ operates over 220 production sites, service and sales companies all around the world.
+ANDRITZ is a globally leading supplier of plants, equipment, and services for hydropower stations, the pulp and paper industry, the metalworking and steel industries, and for solid/liquid separation in the municipal and industrial sectors.
+The publicly listed technology Group is headquartered in Graz, Austria, and has a staff of approximately 25,500 employees.
+ANDRITZ operates over 250 sites worldwide.

 Related linksANDRITZ AG, Graz